AndyYuen/simple-argo-example/README.md

 * An OpenShift account with cluster-admin rights
 * The Red Hat OpenShift GitOps Operator installed
 * You have installed the helm, kustomize and oc command binaries
 * An Argo CD instance has been created for each namespace you want to deploy the example application in eg, kafka-sizing-dev and kafka-sizing-prod in this example.
 A shell script has been provided to help you do this.
-See section 4 for more details.
+See Section 4 for more details.

-# 3. Deploying My example Application
+# 3. Deploying My Example Application
 My example application is a Java application called kafka-sizing.
 Its source code can be found in my [Github repo](https://github.com/AndyYuen/kafka-sizing).
 It is just for reference.
 You don't have to compile it or understand how it works.
 Its container image can be found at:
 <pre>
 quay.io/andyyuen/kafka-sizing-mysql:latest